gawadx1/100-days-building-ai-products/README.md

 ### Day 47 — Code Interpreter Agent

-ابنِ Agent يكتب Python ويشغّله ويصحّح أخطاءه بنفسه — مثل ChatGPT Code Interpreter.
+Build an agent that writes Python, runs it, and fixes its own errors — like ChatGPT's Code Interpreter.

 **`Agents` · `Code`**